US Congress takes up fate of 1.8 million young immigrants

 In offering a path to citizenship for the so-called Dreamers, President Donald Trump has exceeded the demands of opposition Democrats - but only in exchange for tough cutbacks on overall immigration and funding for a massive wall on the Mexican border.

-His proposal will be front and centre as senators from both sides of the aisle begin an unpredictable process that could yield a long-sought breakthrough on immigration, or end in failure - with hundreds of thousands of immigrants at risk of losing their legal protections early next month.
+His proposal was front and centre as senators from both sides of the aisle began an unpredictable process that could yield a long-sought breakthrough on immigration, or end in failure -- with hundreds of thousands of immigrants at risk of losing their legal protections early next month.

-"We start very serious DACA talks today," Trump said, referring to the Obama-era Deferred Action for Childhood Arrivals programme that expires on Mar 5.

-Trump scrapped the scheme last September and gave Congress six months to craft a permanent fix.

 "I hope to be able to make a deal," Trump said, adding the Republican Party would "love" to reach an agreement.
 "If the Democrats want to make a deal, it's really up to them."